psyntium/snippet-marketplace/nodejs/a_simple_dynamic_app.md

+## A simple node app that loads NPM packages dynamically

 An app that demonstrates how to load NPM packages at runtime.
 By default, the IBM Cloud Functions environment provides a limited number of packages.
 This sample extends the packages available by loading the `zipcodes` package to display the details of the city associated with a U.S. zip code.

 To load an NPM package, start your code with this syntax: